dmbarbour/awelon/AboutABC.md

 Annotations can be very useful even though they don't have any formal meaning in the program.
 Obviously, a lot more convention and standardization would be valuable to fill out a common set of annotations.

-ABC systems should support an extensible set of annotations by the simple means of ignoring those they do not recognize.
-Since annotations should not affect observable behavior, ignoring them is not an error.
+ABC systems should support an extensible set of annotations by the simple means of ignoring those they do not recognize, passing them forward if they're part of an ABC pipeline.
+Since annotations should not affect observable behavior, ignoring them is never an error.

 ### Pointers as Capabilities